TDTran333/Obsidian/INBOX/Foundations of Functional Programming with purrr.md

 The walk functions work similarly to the map functions, but you use them when you’re interested in applying a function that performs an action instead of producing data (e.g., `print()`).

 ## Troubleshooting lists with purrr
+If you `map()` over a list, and one of the elements does not have the right data type, you will not get the output you expect.
+If you have a very large list, figuring out where things went wrong, and what exactly went wrong can be hard.
+That is where `safely()` comes in; it shows you both your results and where the errors occurred in your `map()` call.

+##### safely()
+Wrapped function instead returns a list with components result and error.
+If an error occurred, error is an error object and result has a default value (otherwise).
+Else error is NULL.

+##### transpose()
+Transpose turns a list-of-lists "inside-out"; it turns a pair of lists into a list of pairs, or a list of pairs into pair of lists

 ## Problem solving with purrr